Winston Salem and Forsyth County Salvation Army assistance programs.

 Walk in food banks and pantries are operated by the Salvation Army across Davie and Forsyth County.
 The hours are limited, and centers may only be open certain days of the week, such as on Thursday or Friday.
 In order to receive food or groceries, applicants need to contact and apply through a Salvation Army case manager.

 Donations are always accepted and needed.
 People from the community can donate year round.
 For the most part, contributions to the food pantry should be non-perishable items.
 However the Salvation Army can also use large quantities of fresh items, and these can be utilized in the on-site feeding and soup kitchens.
+They also refer low income families to other free food pantries in North Carolina for their needs.

 Emergency assistance and social services are provided from the Salvation Army Winston-Salem Area Command.
 Programs are offered for qualified individuals in Yadkin, Forsyth, Davie, and Stokes Counties.
 Families that are considered needy, and who are going through a short term hardship may qualify for emergency financial assistance for certain expenses and bills.
 Resources are only offered for people faced with a crisis, and who are out of options and other resources.